Andriustmp/RTKrobot/docs/README.md

 **Todo list:**

 - [ ]  Add obstacle avoidance function
-- [ ]  Add battery monitoring function
+- [ ]  Add battery monitoring function to GUI
 - [ ]  Fix the event logging part
 - [ ]  combine wheel encoder data with gnss position data for more accurate navigation
+- [ ]  Adapt the control algorithm for sharp turns ( the stanley part works perfectly in straight lines, sharp angles are smoothed)

 **References:**